Log in

 North York & Suburbs

-Best ForPopular with York University students, offering more affordable student flats compared to other areas, and direct access to downtown via the Yonge–University Line.
+Best ForPopular with York University students, offering more affordable student housing in Toronto compared to other areas and direct access to downtown via the Yonge–University Line.

 Popular AreasYonge–Doris, Scarborough